 Male Lead: Over the next 90 minutes, I'm going to show you that all of your problems can be solved by my penis.

-The trope was also explored in a number of ways in the episode that had Cheech And Chong come perform in Springfield.
+- The trope was also explored in a number of ways in "A Midsummer's Nice Dream", when Cheech and Chong come perform in Springfield.
 While they are acting out their popular "Dave's not here" skit, Chong becomes annoyed when he notices that their middle-aged fans know the routine by heart and are shouting out the lines before he and Cheech can say them.
 So begins ad-libbing - and when Cheech tells him to stick to the script, Chong replies with an angry shout of "CHONG'S not here!" and storms off the stage (in what proves eventually to be a 10-Minute Retirement).
 Cheech now needs a new Chong, and settles on Homer.
 At first Homer is thrilled to be performing alongside one of his adolescent heroes, and imagines Cheech and himself going on all kinds of "wacky adventures."
 Homer soon becomes disappointed when he finds that Cheech is actually quite serious off-stage, and that his idea of "sticking it to the man" is going to museums to view works created by marginalized Chicano artists, which Homer finds boring.
 (He won't even let them buy French fries, because they're "too high in trans-fats.")

-When Homer quits his job, he decides to finally stick it to his Mean Boss, Mr. Burns, by . . . putting a glass of water on Burns's desk without a coaster.
+- In "And Maggie Makes Three", Homer quits his job, he decides to finally stick it to his Mean Boss, Mr. Burns, by . . . putting a glass of water on Burns's desk without a coaster.
 Then grabbing Burns's wastepaper basket and dumping the one piece of paper in it on the floor.
-Burns is shocked and outraged at this behavior.
-The trope's then subverted when Homer does some actually rebellious stuff, like using Burns's head as a makeshift bongo drum, or literally burning a bridge behind him on the way out.
+On the other hand, Mr Burns does actually show shock and outrage at this behaviour.